Uniqueness of the multiplicative cyclotomic trace: The symmetric monoidal structure on noncommutative motives

 In particular, we have the following:

 \begin{corollary} Let $\C$ be a small symmetric monoidal $\i$-category.
-Then the $\i$-category $\Fun^\L(\Stab(\Pre(\C)), \cS)$ is symmetric monoidal. \end{corollary}
+Then the $\i$-category $\Fun^\L(\Stab(\Pre(\C)), \cS_\infty)$ is symmetric monoidal. \end{corollary}

 \begin{proof} If $\C$ is a small symmetric monoidal $\i$-category, then $\C^{\op}$ is also a small symmetric monoidal $\i$-category.
-Therefore, \cite[6.3.1.12]{HA} shows that $\Pre(\C^{\op})$ is a symmetric monoidal $\i$-category.
+Therefore,~\cite[Corollary 6.3.1.12]{HA} shows that the Day convolution product endows $\Pre(\C^{\op})$ with a canonical symmetric monoidal structure.
 Since stabilization is a symmetric monoidal functor, this implies that $\Stab(\Pre(\C^{\op}))$ is also symmetric monoidal. \end{proof}

 Proposition~\ref{prop:compat} and Corollary~\ref{cor:dualmon} now imply the $\i$-categories $\Fun^\L(\Motadd, \ispec)$ and $\Fun^\L(\Motloc, \ispec)$ are symmetric monoidal.
 Analogous results for the categories of additive and localizing invariants hold: